rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ### Message feedback with timeouts

-The feedback card and thank you message can be configured to time out and automatically close after a period of time.
+The feedback thank you message can be configured to time out and automatically close after a period of time.
 The default time out period is 8000 ms, but it can be customized via `timeout`.
 <br /><br />
 The card will not dismiss within the default time if a user is hovering over it or if it has keyboard focus.
 Instead, it will dismiss after they remove focus, via `timeoutAnimation`, which is 3000 ms by default.
 You can adjust this duration and set an `onTimeout` callback, as well as optional `onMouseEnter` and `onMouseLeave` callbacks.
 <br /><br />
-For accessibility purposes, be sure to announce when new content appears onscreen.
-If you set `isLiveRegion` to `true` for a `<Message>`, it will make appropriate announcements for you when the feedback card appears.
+For accessibility purposes, be sure to announce when new content appears onscreen. `isLiveRegion` is set to true by default on `<Message>` so it will make appropriate announcements for you when the thank-you card appears.

 ```js file="./MessageWithFeedbackTimeout.tsx"